liudiyi/Tohoku-University-6D-Pose-Estimation-Dataset-/README.md

 To evalaute the performance of pose estimation for bin picking system, the scenes in this dataset are made to close to the real situation in the factory.

 ## Characteristics of Scenes
-* Only one type of parts are randomly piled up in a scene.
+* Only one type of parts are randomly piled up in a scene, which is common in real factory.
-* The number of parts in each scene is more than 15.
+* The number of parts in each scene is more than 10.
 * The parts are normally made of resin, no discriminative color, no texture, often same in shape.

 ## Constructions